The Powerball® game has been enriched with a 10X multiplier, a $50,000 third prize and better overall odds of winning.

 Powerball prizes must be claimed within 365 days of the drawing for which they were eligible.

 Ask for the Power Play with your Powerball purchase!
-For an extra $1 Power Play purchase you could increase your prize amount (except the jackpot and match 5 prize) by 2, 3, 4 or 5 times.
+For an extra $1 Power Play purchase you could increase your prize amount (except the jackpot and match 5 prize) by 2, 3, 4, 5 or 10 times (10X multiplier is used only when the jackpot is $150 million or less).
 If you match 5 white ball numbers and have purchased the Power Play, you have doubled your $1 million prize to $2 million!
 The prize payout does not increase if you match 5 and the Powerball; in that case you win the jackpot!

 If you have purchased the Power Play option, the winning matches and the probabilities for matching the numbers drawn stay the same.
 The following table shows the amounts paid to prize winners for each possible Power Play number drawn: